SpotCollector Online Help Contents

 scroll to the last row of the list; this row is distinguished by an asterisk in its leftmost cell

-click in the Callsign cell of this last row; SpotCollector will immediately create a new row, into which you can type the desired callsign and optional tag.
+click in the Callsign cell of this last row; SpotCollector will immediately create a new row, into which you can type the desired callsign, tags (separated by commas), and expiration date.
+To add the new entry to the Special Callsign List, strike the Enter key.

 To load Special Callsign List Entries from a comma-delimited text file, click the Load button to display a navigation window that lets you specify the file to be loaded.
 Each line of this file should contain a callsign, followed optionally by a comma and a comma-separated list of tags: